thu-inet/NuclearPowerPlantAccidentData/README.md

 ## Introduction to the dataset
 The initial version of the dataset contains 18 types of operating conditions that are possible under full power operation of a three-loop pressurized water reactor nuclear power plant.
 ### Workflow overview
+Fig.1 Overall Workflow Of The Simulation Data Generation
 <img src="https://github.com/thu-inet/NuclearPowerPlantAccidentData/blob/main/Figures/fig1.png" width="375">
 The overall workflow implemented in the script to generate the nuclear power plant accident dataset is shown in Fig. 1.
 First, we started the software by an automation script.
 Once the software is launched, the nuclear plant operating at 100% power is initialized.